micro-os-plus/micro-test-plus-xpack/README.md

 #### Verbosity

-By default, the test reporter shows detailed results only for failed test cases; successful test cases are shown as a single line with passed/failed total counts.
+By default, the test reporter shows detailed results only for test cases that failed; successful test cases are shown as a single line with the total counts of passed/failed checks.

 It is possible to control the verbosity using several command line options:

 - `--verbose`: show all expectations, regardless of the result
-- `--quiet`: show only test suite totals
+- `--quiet`: show only the test suite totals
-- `--silent`: suppress all output and only return the exeit code
+- `--silent`: suppress all output and only return the exit code

 ### Memory footprint